while-basic/text-generation-webui/README.md

 Inference settings presets can be created under `presets/` as yaml files.
 These files are detected automatically at startup.

 By default, 10 presets based on NovelAI and KoboldAI presets are included.
 These were selected out of a sample of 43 presets after applying a K-Means clustering algorithm and selecting the elements closest to the average of each cluster: [tSNE visualization](https://user-images.githubusercontent.com/112222186/228956352-1addbdb9-2456-465a-b51d-089f462cd385.png).

-## Contributing

-* Pull requests, suggestions, and issue reports are welcome.
-* Make sure to carefully [search](https://github.com/oobabooga/text-generation-webui/issues) existing issues before starting a new one.
-* If you have some experience with git, testing an open pull request and leaving a comment on whether it works as expected or not is immensely helpful.
-* A simple way to contribute, even if you are not a programmer, is to leave a 👍 on an issue or pull request that you find relevant.

-## Credits

-- Gradio dropdown menu refresh button, code for reloading the interface: https://github.com/AUTOMATIC1111/stable-diffusion-webui
-- NovelAI and KoboldAI presets: https://github.com/KoboldAI/KoboldAI-Client/wiki/Settings-Presets
-- Code for early stopping in chat mode, code for some of the sliders: https://github.com/PygmalionAI/gradio-ui/